 Residency brief

-Initiatives like “Manchaha - what the heart desires” where weavers have a freedom to design their own rugs, has led to a cultural movement where the artisans are expressing simple thoughts in unexpected patterns showcasing their personal stories and the culture which they live in.
-The weavers pick and choose the aspects of their reality around them, and give a shape to their intangible thought and as an evolving engagement with their carpet creations, translating their experiences in the form of art.
+Initiatives like “Manchaha - what the heart desires”, where weavers have the freedom to design their rugs, have led to a cultural movement where the artisans are expressing simple thoughts in unexpected patterns, showcasing their personal stories and the culture in which they live.
+The weavers pick and choose the aspects of their reality around them, give shape to their intangible thoughts, and as an evolving engagement with their carpet creations, translate their experiences in the form of art.
+Jaipur Rugs’ International Artist Village Residency aims to create interactive art spaces in the villages of Rajasthan, where the women weavers work from the comfort of their homes.
+The residency believes in the creative capabilities of the grassroots and the possibilities of innovation by facilitating the strength of co-creation of traditional, generational weavers and the international contemporary artists of the world.
+Through this exchange, a fusion of ancient weaving techniques, honed over 2500 years, and modern artistic expression emerges, all inspired by the land and culture of Rajasthan, India.
+The project developed throughout the residency may later be exhibited in one of the global stores of Jaipur Rugs (Jaipur/Dubai/London/Milan)

-• Location Jaipur
+• Location Jaipur, Rajasthan

 Location

 Jaipur is known for the finest hand-made carpets and rugs.
 Woven in rich colors, patterns, and designs, the wool or silk rugs and carpets are best used as home décor items.
-The residency will take place in selected villages in and around Jaipur which consist of master weavers who are specialized in persian hand -knotted and hand tufted carpet making.
-The villages are also filled with other crafts like pottery, lac bangle making, stone work, leather shoe making, silver jewelry etc. The residents will have exposure visits to these workplaces and interaction with the local knowledge keepers.
+The residency will take place in selected villages in and around Jaipur, which consist of master weavers who are specialized in Persian hand-knotted and hand tufted carpet making.
+The villages are also filled with other crafts like pottery, lac bangle making, stone work, leather shoe making, silver jewelry, etc. The residents will have exposure visits to these workplaces and interaction with the local knowledge keepers.

 Residency conditions